Skip to main content

 The synergistic effects extend deeply into metabolic regulation.
 Testosterone is known to improve insulin sensitivity and glucose disposal in hypogonadal men.
 It reduces visceral adipose tissue, a primary site of inflammation and insulin resistance.
 The HGH/IGF-1 axis, stimulated by peptides, also plays a complex role in metabolism.

-Acutely, HGH has a lipolytic effect, promoting the breakdown of triglycerides in and shifting the body’s fuel preference toward fat utilization.
+Acutely, HGH has a lipolytic effect, promoting the breakdown of triglycerides in adipose tissue and shifting the body’s fuel preference toward fat utilization.
 This spares muscle glycogen and protein, contributing to a leaner body composition.
 Studies have demonstrated that combined GH and testosterone treatment in deficient individuals results in greater reductions in fat mass and increases in lean body mass than either therapy alone.

 A 2003 study in Metabolism on GH-deficient boys showed that the combination of T and GH produced greater increases in fat-free mass and decreases in fat mass than testosterone treatment alone.
 This potent effect on body recomposition is a direct result of the coordinated signaling ∞ testosterone improves the body’s ability to handle glucose and builds muscle, while the peptide-induced HGH/IGF-1 axis liberates stored fat for energy and provides the growth factors for that muscle to develop.